TPoindexter/TPoindexter.github.io/_posts/2017-12-26-setting-up-a-github-pages-and-jekyll-site.md

 When writing a post, make sure that you follow [Jekyll’s rules](https://jekyllrb.com/docs/posts/) for naming your files and also include the `YAML Front Matter` at the start of every post.

-Any changes that you try to make within the folder that’s name equals your theme (mine is architect), it will be overwritten.
+Any changes that you try to make within the folder that’s name equals your Jekyll theme (mine is Architect), it will be overwritten.
 Any modifications you’d like to make should be executed with either an index file, or by creating new layouts in the `_layout`s folder.

 ## Execute your first push!